dbafromthecold/k8sdeepdive/slides.md

 RESTful API endpoint: -
 - The control plane front end
-- Exposes the Kubernetes API
+- Exposes the Kubernetes REST API
-- Handles Authentication and Authorisation
+- Authentication and Authorisation
-- Validates and processes incoming REST API requests
-- Only component that directly communicates with etcd
+- Communicates with etcd

 ---